 The data for each test group shall be submitted within 30 days after the completion of data collection for the applicable sampling interval.

-Enforcement Testing for Zero-Emission Vehicles.
-Zero emission vehicles are subject to periodic evaluation by CARB to verify compliance as follows:
+Enforcement Testing for Zero-Emission Vehicles and Plug-in Hybrid Electric Vehicles.
+Zero-emission vehicles and plug-in hybrid electric vehicles are subject to periodic evaluation by CARB to verify compliance as follows:

 Compliance and Enforcement Testing.

 Compliance Testing.
 As part of the evaluation of vehicles to determine compliance, the Executive Officer may test any production vehicle that has been certified for sale in California.
+The Executive Officer may conduct testing under any operating conditions where regulatory requirements apply as reasonably necessary to confirm compliance with any regulatory provision.
 Such testing does not impose any requirement on any manufacturer and cannot, by itself, be a basis for any nonconformance finding.

 Enforcement Testing.
-Based upon compliance testing or any other information, including data from zero emission in-use verification reports, warranty information reports, and field information reports, the Executive Officer may conduct enforcement testing pursuant to subsections § (e)(2) through (4) below.
+Based upon compliance testing or any other information, including data from zero-emission in-use verification reports, warranty information reports, and field information reports, the Executive Officer may conduct enforcement testing pursuant to subsections (e)(2) through (4) below.

 Vehicle Selection for Enforcement Testing